cdsiren/Future-Of/_posts/check-eligibility.md

                 *   On-chain validation means bots cannot attack the contract without engaging in at least one prior step

                 *   Because anyone can claim a follower NFT from Lens, it is an extremely weak measure.
 However, we believe it lays the groundwork for exciting innovation in sybil resistance by using web3 social platforms for Proof of Humanity.
-This is a strong use case for Lens as it is all on-chain, and there are already filtering mechanisms based on degrees of separation between followers to identity bots + their [Proof of Humanity API](https://twitter.com/StaniKulechov/status/1609618602595958785?s=20&t=_T2KNO6BpKQqMLj6BvNDrw).
+This is a strong use case for Lens as it is all on-chain, and there are already filtering mechanisms based on degrees of separation between followers to identity bots + their **[Proof of Humanity API](https://twitter.com/StaniKulechov/status/1609618602595958785?s=20&t=_T2KNO6BpKQqMLj6BvNDrw)**.

                 *   _Algorithmic social proof is an extremely compelling PoH solution and_ _could be web3 social’s killer app_ (if you’re already working on this - then I’d love to chat!)